auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 However there are a handful of mostly minor changes: we are using a parameterized 4-byte counter before the domain tag, whereas HKDF uses a hardcoded 1-byte counter after the info tag.
-Furthermore, this construction allows the right 32 bytes of the output key to be provided, and allows the 32 initial generator state to be specified.
+Furthermore, this construction also parameterizes of the right 32 bytes of the output key as well as the 32-byte initial generator state.

 Note a trivial collision can be obtained by feeding an output block back into the Header parameter and by incrementing the counter by one, which